objectionary/news.eolang.org/_posts/2024/05/2024-05-02-rho-sigma-delta-lambda.md

 ---
 layout: post
 date: 2024-05-14
-title: "Rho, Sigma, and Other Fantastic Beasts of EO"
+title: "Rho, Sigma and Other Fantastic Beasts of EO"
 author: maxonfjvipon

 ---